magantoine/senpy-package/README.md

 ## What is it?

-Notify Me Senpy is a tool that let's you can track your python scripts execution and get notified whenever the execution reaches certain points.
+**Notify Me Senpy** is a tool that let's you track your Python scripts' execution and receive a notification whenever the execution reaches certain points.

-Notify Me Senpy is composed of a pip package and an application.
-The package is used to specify which job you want to track and at which points you want to receive a notification.
-The application is where you track the progress and see the notification history.
+It is composed of a Pip package and a mobile app.
+The package is used in your Python script to specify which job you want to track and at which points you want to receive notifications.
+The application is where you can check on your job progress and see the notification history.

 <p float="center">